poezio/slixmpp/docs/howto/make_plugin_extension_for_message_and_iq.rst

                 xmpp.disconnect()
             except:
                 pass

 Tags and strings nested inside our tag
 ++++++++++++++++++++++++++++++++++++++

-To make nested element inside our IQ tag, consider our field `self.xml` as Element from ET (ElementTree).

-Adding nested element then, is just append Element to our Element.
+To make the nested element inside our IQ tag, we need to consider `self.xml` field as an Element from ET (ElementTree).
+So, adding the nested elements is just appending the Element.

 .. code-block:: python

     #File: $WORKDIR/example/example_plugin.py

     #(...)

     class ExampleTag(ElementBase):